 The VPS and dedicated servers are more reasonably priced for the features on offer, with the shortest subscription duration here also three months.
 You can pay with PayPal, Bitcoin, Litecoin, Bank wire/transfer, Credit cards, and Paysafecard.
 There is, unfortunately, no money-back guarantee.

-Customer support is available 24/7 through ticket, email, phone, and fax.
-There’s also live chat that works from 9:00 AM to 5:00 PM EST. There’s a knowledge base as well, but it contains only tutorials for VPS.
-I used the live chat to be in touch with the support team.
+You can contact customer support anytime, as they are available 24/7 through ticket, email, phone, and fax.
+Additionally, there’s a live chat feature that operates from 9:00 AM to 5:00 PM EST. You can also rely on the knowledge base, which provides tutorials specifically for VPS.
+When I needed assistance, I used the live chat to communicate with the support team.